 Going vegan can help you add more vegetables and plant-based proteins to your diet.
 To fully embrace a vegan diet, you need to cut out anything made with animal products, including meat, fish, dairy, eggs, and even honey.
 But… what about sauces?

-Well, a good sauce or dressing can enhance even the blandest block of tofu or tempeh.
-And while many standard sauces contain eggs, dairy, or honey, resourceful plant eaters know there are several ways to replace nonvegan ingredients with vegan ones.
+A good sauce or dressing can enhance even the blandest block of tofu or tempeh.
+And while many standard sauces contain eggs, dairy, or honey, resourceful plant eaters know there are several ways to replace non-vegan ingredients with vegan ones.
 (Aquafaba, anyone?)